Contacts to Western touristsTo come into contact with a female western tourist is not difficult, it is sufficient just to talk to her.

 About all this, however, she is is left in Tunisia completely in the dark.

-- In western countries, it is very common, to go out at night with a man to whom one is not married or who is family - in Tunisia, only prositutes do so (yes, and western tourists, but those are often considered as without morale anyway).
+- In western countries, it is very common, to go out at night with a man to whom one is not married or who is family - in Tunisia, only prositutes do so (yes, and western tourists, but those are often considered having a questionable morale anyway).

 - In western countries, no one raises his eyebrows when an unmarried couple spends the night in an hotel or apartment - in Tunisia, again, the only women who do so, are prostitutes (oh, and western women ...).